Shinsuke-Abe/dropbox4s/readme.md

 ## How to use
-Dropbox4S supports Core API and Dropbox API.<br/>
+Dropbox4S supports Core API and Datastore API.<br/>

 ### Using Core API